marsskom/magento-module-template/docs/usage.md

 ./bin/script.sh -d /path/to/magento1/app/code -f project.ini -n 1
 ```

-So the script will don't ask any values, just will be run and show the result:
+So the script doesn't ask any values, just will show the result:

 ```bash
 Name: Andrii Prakapas